htrajan/ht-drawsteel/Bestiary/Radenwight Bruxer.md

 **Lockdown**

-An enemy can’t shift while adjacent to the bruxer.
+An enemy can't shift while adjacent to the bruxer.